blocledger/poe-sample/README.md

 in the 'Governing components' document for detailed steps.

 ## Export the POE chaincode
-- Run IBP: Export package
+- From the VS Code command palette, choose Run IBP: Export package and Export the poe-100 package

 ## Install and Instantiate the POE chaincode
 - On the IBM Blockchain Platform Version 2 user interface go to the 'Smart contracts' page
 - Click the blue 'Install smart contract' button
-- In the menu on the right upload the package exported from VS Code in the previous step
+- From the panel on the right, upload the CDS package exported from VS Code in the previous step
 - Click the options icon at the end of the row for the new POE smart contract
 - Select 'Instantiate'
 - Follow the menu prompts.
 Like before a function does not need to be specified